Helping Children Understand How To Slow The Spread

 Make It Visual

-Children often can have varying interpretations of how a virus or germ looks.
+Children can have varying interpretations of how a virus or germ looks.
 If you have access to a computer or smartphone, try to show them an image of the Coronavirus.
 There are plenty of visual representations out there, but we have linked one below.
 They must understand just how small these viruses are and how they spread.

 Let Them Get Their Hands (and Minds!)
 Around It